NativeScript/nativescript-dev-debugging/README.md

 ### Requirements

 - npm 6.4.1 or above (`npm --version`)
-- NativeScript 5.1.0 or above (`$ tns --version`)
+- NativeScript 6.4.0 or above (`$ tns --version`)
-- Xcode 10.1 Build version 10B61 (`$ xcodebuild -version`)
+- Xcode 11 or above (`$ xcodebuild -version`)
+- macOS Catalina for iOS or macOS Catalyst builds
 - Android Studio 3.2.1 or above (`$ mdls -name kMDItemVersion /Applications/Android\ Studio.app`)
 - The Xcode project of your plugin has to have a build schema with the name of the framework that it creates (for example the project that creates 'TNSWidgets.framework' has a schema named 'TNSWidgets')

 The first thing you need to do is install the plugin:

 - npm install nativescript-dev-debugging --save-dev
 - During installation the plugin requires you to provide configuration of the location and relative information about your source code.
 Here there are two options you can use

 **A fresh configuration**